Skip to content

 These rituals, known as the “Lever” (rising) and “Coucher” (going to bed), were attended by courtiers and involved elaborate procedures.

-Each step, from their first waking moments to the preparation for bed, was performed in the presence of select members of the court.
+Each step, from their first waking moments to preparing for bed, was performed in the presence of select court members.

-This daily routine was not just about personal care but also a display of power, hierarchy, and the King’s case, accessibility to the nobility.
+This daily routine was not just about personal care but also a display of power, hierarchy, and, in the King’s case, accessibility to the nobility.

 The Lever and Coucher were important elements in the rhythm of life at Versailles, reflecting the intricate social structure and customs of the French court.